Over the Summer, one of my big tasks is to overhaul my studio website.

 #2 Is it easy to navigate?

-A lot of times when we’re the person writing and designing something, it all makes sense to us and looks good.
-However, it’s really important that we look at our websites from the perspective of a new student.
+When we’re the person writing and designing something, it all makes sense to us and looks good.
+However, we must look at our websites from the perspective of a new student.

 How easy is it to navigate?